Berk13/GCD-Peer-assignment/codebook.md

 		"LAYING", "SITTING", "STANDING", "WALKING", "WALKING_DOWNSTAIRS", "WALKING_UPSTAIRS".

 * The following variables are the averages of means and standard deviations of all measurements for defined subject and activity.
-Variables are normalized and bounded within [-1,1].
+Numeric variables are normalized and bounded within [-1,1].

 tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z, tBodyAcc-std()-X, tBodyAcc-std()-Y, tBodyAcc-std()-Z,